Social Justice/Public Interest Concentration Affiliated Faculty

-Professor Corbin’s articles have been published in the New York University Law Review, UCLA Law Review, Northwestern University Law Review, Boston University Law Review, and Iowa Law Review, among others.
-Her writing has also appeared in the online editions of Harvard Law Review, Texas Law Review and the University of Pennsylvania Law Review.
-As well as writing for blogs such as Concurring Opinions, ACSblog, and Jurist, Professor Corbin is a frequent commentator for local and national media on First Amendment questions.
+Professor Corbin’s articles have been published in the New York University Law Review, UCLA Law Review, Northwestern University Law Review, Boston University Law Review, and Emory Law Journal, among others.
+Her writing has also appeared in the online editions of the Harvard Law Review, University of Pennsylvania Law Review, Michigan Law Review, California Law Review, and Texas Law Review.
+As well as writing for blogs such as SCOTUSblog, Take Care Blog, ACSblog, and Jurist, Professor Corbin is a frequent commentator for local and national media on First Amendment questions.

 Professor Corbin joined the Miami law faculty in 2008 after completing a postdoctoral research fellowship at Columbia Law School.
 Before her fellowship, she litigated civil rights cases as a pro bono fellow at Sullivan & Cromwell LLP and as an attorney at the ACLU Reproductive Freedom Project.
 She also clerked for the Hon.
 M. Blane Michael of the United States Court of Appeals for the Fourth Circuit.

 Professor Corbin holds a B.A. from Harvard University and a J.D. from Columbia Law School.
 She was a James Kent Scholar while at Columbia Law School, where she also won the Pauline Berman Heller Prize and the James A. Elkins Prize for Constitutional Law.

 The Supreme Court’s Facilitation of White Christian Nationalism, 71 Ala.
 L. Rev. 833 (2020).

 The Unconstitutionality of Government Propaganda, 81 Ohio St. L.J.
 815 (2020).